 Frequently Asked Questions

 Following are answers to frequently asked questions regarding this data sharing project.
 Question categories include data/information sharing, board investigations, pharmacy participation, project audits, and Food and Drug Administration’s (FDA’s) memorandum of understanding (MOU).
-If you have any additional questions, see the Compounding Pharmacy Information Sharing Project overview page or contact email@example.com.
+Refer to FDA’s frequently asked questions about the MOU for more information.
+If you have any additional questions, see the Compounding Pharmacy Information Sharing Project overview page or contact firstname.lastname@example.org.

 What information will be provided to FDA through the Information Sharing Network developed by NABP?